CircleCI-Public/path-filtering-orb/src/tests/README.md

 # tests/

-This is where your testing scripts for whichever language is embeded in your orb live, which can be executed locally and within a CircleCI pipeline prior to publishing.
+This is where your testing scripts for whichever language is embedded in your orb live, which can be executed locally and within a CircleCI pipeline prior to publishing.

 # Testing Orbs